BloatingRoadmap

 Bottom Line

-Hydration, caffeine, stool-pattern, and dehydration sorter.
-The useful move is to sort the pattern before adding more rules.
-Track the variables that actually changed, use the printable sheet if the pattern is noisy, and escalate symptoms that are severe, new, progressive, bloody, dehydrating, or outside your familiar baseline.
+The useful move is to sort the lead pattern before adding more rules.
+Use plain fluids and routine consistency when constipation is the real question.
+Think about electrolyte replacement when diarrhea is causing losses.
+Track caffeine separately when urgency is the confusing variable.
+And escalate symptoms that are severe, new, progressive, bloody, dehydrating, or outside your familiar baseline.

 X